react-navigation/react-navigation.github.io/versioned_docs/version-7.x/navigation-actions.md

 <details>
 <summary>Advanced usage</summary>

-The `navigate` action can also accepts an object as the argument with the following properties:
+The `navigate` action can also accept an object as the argument with the following properties:

 - `name` - _string_ - A destination name of the screen in the current or a parent navigator
 - `params` - _object_ - Params to use for the destination route.